What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Since you’re working with data, security should be of highest priority.
 You may be working on confidential data like those involving personal details or intellectual property.
 So, your tool must provide airtight security in terms of where the data is stored and how it is shared.
 It must provide tools that limit access to team members, prevent unauthorized downloads and more.

-Apart from these, security standards and protocols have to be met and complied to.
+Apart from these, data security standards and protocols have to be met and complied to.

 Workforce Management